camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 If "openid" is missing in the scope value, the Authorization Server returns an HTTP response code of 400 (Bad Request) and an error invalid_request.

+### Handling of acr_values

+OIDC specifies in [Mandatory to Implement Features for All OpenID Providers](https://openid.net/specs/openid-connect-core-1_0.html#ServerMTI) that OpenId Providers MUST implement support for acr_values.

+> Authentication Context Class Reference
+>>    OPs MUST support requests for specific Authentication Context Class Reference values via the acr_values parameter, as defined in Section 3.1.2.
+(Note that the minimum level of support required for this parameter is simply to have its use not result in an error.)

+OIDC also defines that the parameter acr_values is OPTIONAL and does not specify possible values.
+This leads to interoperability issues.

+This documents defines that Camara OpenId Providers MUST ignore the parameter acr_values.

+This document defines that Camara Clients SHOULD not use the acr_values parameter.

+> To foster interoperability a future version of this document might define values for the acr_values parameter acceptable in Camara.

 ### Purpose as part of scope

 How to apply the concept of purpose with scope can be found in [Section Purposes of CAMARA APIs access and user consent management](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-API-access-and-user-consent.md).